mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 > It makes sense for anyone new to this, to watch Jen's video first: **LinkedIn Learning Video**: [Jen Simmons - URL paths](https://www.linkedin.com/learning/html-essential-training-4/url-paths?u=36102708) (4m 45s)

 A URL, or Uniform Resource Locator is simply a string of text that defines where something is located on the Web.
-For example, MMUs homepage is located at https://www.mmu.ac.uk.
+For example, MMU's homepage is located at https://www.mmu.ac.uk.

 URLs use paths to find files.
 Paths specify where in the filesystem the file you are interested in is located.
 Let's look at a simple example of a directory structure (see the live version - <a href="https://github.com/mdn/learning-area/tree/master/html/introduction-to-html/creating-hyperlinks">creating-hyperlinks directory</a>.)